mysociety/fixmystreet/customising/cobrand-module.md

 Many of the functions in the Cobrand module are used by FixMyStreet in the UK to allow the site to offer versions localised to a single authority and should not be needed for most installs.
-Listed below are the most useful options that can be changed:
+Listed below are some of the options that can be changed:

 * language_override